It is the day before All Souls Day,

-We are looking for Passchendaele, a tiny village, which was the site of a major British action against a German fortress built on the gently rising hill, taken at huge cost by the Australians.
+We are looking for Passchendaele, a tiny village which was the site of a major British action against a German fortress built on the gently rising hill, taken at a huge cost by the Australians.
 It is also home to Tyne Cot, the largest Commonwealth cemetery from WWI; far more numerous than graves at Tyne Cot, though, are the names of the soldiers whose bodies were never found.
-We walk the entire length of the back wall of the cemetery, over 3 metres tall, and hundreds of metres long, covered from one end to the other and top to bottom with the names of the missing dead.
+We walk the entire length of the back wall of the cemetery, over 3 metres tall and hundreds of metres long, covered from one end to the other and top to bottom with the names of the missing dead.
 And this isn’t a full listing: many others are listed at Menin Gate, in Ypres, and yet others are listed on particular memorials, such as the Canadian Memorial we visited at Vimy Ridge; of the over 1 million Commonwealth soldiers who died in WWI, the bodies of more than 50% were never found.

 Trick or Treat!

-Later, we are sitting with Yves and Marc in the comfort of their wonderful home, a glass of wine in hand and describing the day, when the doorbell rings.
-Marc answers, and excitedly calls me out: a goblin and a witch stand before us, sacs in hand, held out expectantly.
-Marc is excitedly searching for some candy, in order not to disappoint.
+Later, we are sitting with Yves and Marc in the comfort of their wonderful home, a glass of wine in hand and describing the day when the doorbell rings.
+Marc answers and excitedly calls me out: a goblin and a witch stand before us, sacs in hand, held out expectantly.
+Marc is excitedly searching for some candy in order not to disappoint.
 He finds some, and as he closes the door, he tells me that this is the 1st time in his life that he has ever had a trick-or-treater at the door.